Janet Jackson: Philly Woman Says She’s Daughter Of James DeBarge & Queen Of Pop

 “The stories won’t let up.
 Did she give birth 31 years ago to a baby girl?”

 According to Etterlene, Janet Jackson just laughed off suspicions that she may have been pregnant in 1984, but never denied it.
 Etterlene was so sure that her musician son fathered a child with Jackson that she allegedly had a DNA test run on a 31-year-old woman from Philadelphia who claimed that she was that “secret love child.”
-The woman from Philly, Tiffany Whyte, recently told Radar Online in a video interview that she is the daughter of Janet Jackson and James DeBarge, after the DNA test allegedly came back as a 97 percent match.
+The woman from Philly, Tiffany Whyte, recently told Radar Online in a video interview that she is the daughter of Janet Jackson and James DeBarge after the DNA test allegedly came back as a 97 percent match.

 “The DNA test results showed the probability of relatedness if 96.7 percent.”

 Whyte goes on to say that Janet Jackson has denied her all these years, and now she just wants people “to know the truth.”
-Just last year, as Jackson was waiting on the birth of her first son, Eissa Al Mana (now 2-months old), with current husband, Wissam Al Mana, Whyte confronted Jackson via Facebook, more than once.
+Just last year, as Jackson was waiting on the birth of her first son, Eissa Al Mana (now 2-months-old), with current husband, Wissam Al Mana, Whyte confronted Jackson via Facebook, more than once.
 In April 2016, Tiffany Whyte asked Janet Jackson why she was so happy about “this baby,” when she kept her first child a secret and denied her in 1985.

 “I wish Janet Jackson would just tell the truth I mean how long is she gonna wait or drag this thing out im but to bust it all out real talk and I don’t care anymore she taking to long!”

 Janet Jackson’s marriage to James DeBarge only lasted about a year, from the time they eloped in 1984 until an annulment in 1985.
-Fans of Janet Janet and critics of the whole secret love child rumor say that Tiffany Whyte has no resemblance to Jackson or DeBarge and that she looks “way to old” to be their daughter.
+Fans of Janet Janet and critics of the whole secret love child rumor say that Tiffany Whyte has no resemblance to Jackson or DeBarge and that she looks “way too old” to be their daughter.

 James Debarge's daughter has called Janet Jackson out!
 She wants the truth about the secret daughter [VIDEO] https://t.co/5BE9rKxavX pic.twitter.com/QFa37OZTVE